MaidScientistIzutsumiMarin/tumblrbot/README.md

 And here is the current to-do list that we may or may not get to:
 - Make this repository an installable [pip] package.
-- Move config values into a separate file.
+- Find a way to detect if a script is being double-click ran and adjust error handling.
 - Create a setup script to handle everything for you because we love you.
 - Add retry logic for generating drafts (if it proves to be an issue).
 - Add config options to adjust draft generation behavior.